idaholab/moose/framework/doc/content/syntax/Executioner/FixedPointAlgorithms/index.md

 problem before computing the next term, this method is expected to be slower than the secant method.
 A poor initial guesses can also prevent convergence.

 !alert note
-When using the secant or Steffensen's methods, only specify variables and postprocessors from either the master application or the sub-applications to be accelerated.
-Specifying variables or postprocessors to be transformed in both applications will not provide as much acceleration, due to the current implementation of the methods.
+When using the secant or Steffensen's methods, only specify variables and postprocessors from either the main application or the sub-applications to be accelerated.
+Specifying variables or postprocessors to be updated using the acceleration method in both applications will not provide as much acceleration, due to the current implementation of the methods.
 Future work may remove this limitation.